Lyrics and vocals

 A New Career In A New Town (1977-1982) book

-Bowie’s astonishing lead vocals were recorded in just three takes, after which he and Visconti added two tracks of backing vocals.
+Bowie’s astonishing lead vocals were recorded in just three takes, after which two tracks of backing vocals were added.

 After we did a couple of run-throughs during which he wasn’t sure where to place the octave, we eventually came to the conclusion to sing the first two verses down an octave and the rest of the song up an octave.
 That was another good way of building up the track, and it prompted the break in his voice which he himself calls ‘Bowie histrionics’, where he has to put everything into it in order to hit those high notes.
 It’s right at the end of his range.